liquidprompt/liquidprompt/docs/functions/util.rst

 .. function:: _lp_title(title) -> stdout

+   Not to be confused with :func:`lp_title`.

    .. deprecated:: 2.0
       Use :attr:`_lp_formatted_title` instead.

    Formats *title* with title escape codes.
-The input is escaped using :func:`_lp_as_text` to strip terminal formatting from being added to the title.
+The input is escaped using :func:`__lp_strip_escapes` to strip terminal formatting from being added to the title.
 The output should be added to :envvar:`PS1` to be printed as a title.

    This function will do nothing if :attr:`LP_ENABLE_TITLE` is disabled.

 .. function:: _lp_formatted_title(title)

    Sets the theme generated title to *title*.
-The input is escaped using :func:`_lp_as_text` to strip terminal formatting from being added to the title.
+The input is escaped using :func:`__lp_strip_escapes` to strip terminal formatting from being added to the title.

    This function will do nothing and return ``2`` if :attr:`LP_ENABLE_TITLE` is disabled.